Yiling-Huo/eye-tracking-workshop-slides/_handout/day3.md

 ![Sample visual display in Snedeker and Truswell (2004).
 Extract from @snedeker2004developing. \label{snedeker2004visual}](img/snedeker2004visual.jpg){width=35%}

 Results showed that both the visual context and the lexical bias affected listeners' eye movements (in an additive manner).
 One referent scenes, as compared with two referent scenes, increased measures of the instrument interpretation and decreased measures of the modifier interpretation.
 Likewise, as the tendency of the verb to appear with an instrument phrase increased, measures of an instrument interpretation increased and measures of a modifier interpretation decreased.
 On the issue of lexical bias in syntactic ambiguity, these results clearly show that lexical bias has an influence on the initial syntactic structure comprehenders build for ambiguous sentences.
-On top of this, these results also show that the visual context has as well an effect on the initial interpretation of these sentences.
+On top of this, these results also show that the visual context has an effect on the initial interpretation of these sentences.

 ## Incrementality in sentence processing